bodrick/awesome/TOPICS.md

 *   [evoluteur/structured-filter](https://github.com/evoluteur/structured-filter) - jQuery UI widget for structured queries like "Contacts where Firstname starts with A and Birthday before 1/1/2000 and State in (CA, NY, FL)"...

-## filterlist

-*   [evoluteur/structured-filter](https://github.com/evoluteur/structured-filter) - jQuery UI widget for structured queries like "Contacts where Firstname starts with A and Birthday before 1/1/2000 and State in (CA, NY, FL)"...

 ## jquery-ui

 *   [evoluteur/structured-filter](https://github.com/evoluteur/structured-filter) - jQuery UI widget for structured queries like "Contacts where Firstname starts with A and Birthday before 1/1/2000 and State in (CA, NY, FL)"...